radhika-020/JavaScript/README.md

-This is a main.js file that is purely dedicated to Basic JavaScript.
+This is a JavaScript file that is purely dedicated to `Basic JavaScript`.